-To test the results, issue: make check.
-6 tests are skipped that use Automake.
+To test the results, issue: make check VERBOSE=yes.
+17 tests are skipped that use Automake and different GCC languages.
 For full test coverage, Autoconf can be re-tested after Automake has been installed.

-10.25.2.
+10.33.2.
 Contents of Autoconf

-Installed programs: autoconf, autoheader, autom4te, autoreconf, autoscan, autoupdate, and ifnames autoconf Produces shell scripts that automatically configure software source code packages to adapt to many kinds of Unix-like systems.
-The configuration scripts it produces are independent-running them does not require the autoconf program.

-autoheader A tool for creating template files of C #define statements for configure to use autom4te A wrapper for the M4 macro processor autoreconf Automatically runs autoconf, autoheader, aclocal, automake, gettextize, and libtoolize in the correct order to save time when changes are made to autoconf and automake template files autoscan Helps to create a configure.in file for a software package; it examines the source files in a directory tree, searching them for common portability issues, and creates a configure.scan file that serves as as a preliminary configure. in file for the package autoupdate Modifies a configure.in file that still calls autoconf macros by their old names to use the current macro names ifnames Helps when writing configure.in files for a software package; it prints the identifiers that the package uses in C preprocessor conditionals.
+Installed programs: autoconf, autoheader, autom4te, autoreconf, autoscan, autoupdate, and ifnames Installed directory: /usr/share/autoconf autoconf Produces shell scripts that automatically configure software source code packages to adapt to many kinds of Unix-like systems.
+The configuration scripts it produces are independent-running them does not require the autoconf program. autoheader A tool for creating template files of C #define statements for configure to use autom4te A wrapper for the M4 macro processor autoreconf Automatically runs autoconf , autoheader , aclocal , automake , gettextize , and libtoolize in the correct order to save time when changes are made to autoconf and automake template files autoscan Helps to create a configure.in file for a software package; it examines the source files in a directory tree, searching them for common portability issues, and creates a configure.scan file that serves as as a preliminary configure.in file for the package autoupdate Modifies a configure.in file that still calls autoconf macros by their old names to use the current macro names ifnames Helps when writing configure.in files for a software package; it prints the identifiers that the package uses in C preprocessor conditionals.
 If a package has already been set up to have some portability, this program can help determine what configure needs to check for.
-It can also fill in gaps in a configure. in file generated by autoscan
+It can also fill in gaps in a configure.in file generated by autoscan

-10.26.
-Automake-1.10.1
+10.34.
+Automake-1.11.1